apollographql/apollo/docs/source/platform/schema-registry.md

 <h3 id="api-key">Get your Engine API key</h3>

 To get an API key, you will need to [log in to Engine](https://engine.apollographql.com) and create a new service by clicking the "Add Service" button.
+If you already have a service, get your API key by visiting your service's settings page.
 Once you have your API key, add it to your `.env` file like so:

 ```
 ENGINE_API_KEY=service:foobar:d1rzyrmanmrZXxTTQLxghX